Er-Ishan-Srivastav/PayFlow-UPI-Management-System/README.md

     TABLES --> SP
 ```

-### Design principle
+### Architectural Principle

-Each layer has a clear responsibility:

 **Presentation → Application → Data Access → Database**

+Each layer has a clear responsibility.
 The dashboard does not directly manipulate database tables, while database-side objects such as **views, triggers, constraints, and stored procedures** keep important DBMS logic close to the data.

+This separation also makes parallel team development easier by giving each contributor a defined ownership boundary.

 ---